-Network Requirements An Ethernet-based Cable or DSL modem IEEE 802.11ac, 802.11a, 802.11n or 802.11g wireless clients 10/100 Ethernet Web-based Configuration Utility Requirements Computer with the following: • Windows®, Macintosh, or Linux-based operating system • An installed Ethernet adapter Browser Requirements: Microsoft Internet Explorer® v7, Mozilla® Firefox® v9.0, Google® Chrome 16.0, or Safari® v4 or higher version Windows® Users: Make sure you have the latest version of Java installed.
-Visit www.java.com to download the latest version.
+Network Requirements An Ethernet-based Cable or DSL modem 802.11a, 802.11n or 802.11g wireless clients 10/100/1000 Ethernet Web-based Configuration Utility Requirements Computer with the following: • Windows®, Macintosh, or Linux-based operating system • An installed Ethernet adapter Browser Requirements: • Internet Explorer 7 or higher • Firefox 3.5 or higher • Safari 4 or higher • Chrome 8 or higher Windows® Users: Make sure you have the latest version of Java mydlink Requirements installed.
+Visit www.java.com to download the latest version. iPhone/iPad/iPod Touch (iOS 3.0 or higher) Android device (1.6 or higher) Computer with the following browser requirements: Internet Explorer 7 or higher Firefox 3 or higher Safari 5 or higher Chrome 5 or higher iPhone, iPad, and iPod touch are registered trademarks of Apple Inc. Android is a trademark of Google, Inc.